Wimbledon 2023: Dates, draw, full schedule and how to watch on TV

 “Obviously to make the run like I did last year was great.
 I think there’s even more reason I think I can do it again,” he said.
 “I would say, yeah, there’s more questions like that being asked.
 But I think I’d rather have that than opposite to that and be like, you’re going to bomb out first round again here.
 I’d rather people saying that than the other way.”

-To read more of what Norrie had to say of his title challenge and his advice to Britain’s women’s No 1, Kate Boulter, go here.
+To read more of Norrie on his title challenge and his advice to Britain’s women’s No 1, Kate Boulter, scroll down on click here.

 When is Wimbledon?